dart-lang/webdev/webdev/README.md

                                            (defaults to on)
 -e, --[no-]enable-expression-evaluation    Enable expression evaluation features
                                            in the debugger.
-    --[no-]sound-null-safety               If provided,
-                                           `package:build_web_compilers` will be
-                                           run with sound null safety support.
-                                           If negated,
-                                           `package:build_web_compilers` will be
-                                           run without sound null safety
-                                           support.
-If not provided, the default
-                                           `package:build_web_compilers`
-                                           behavior is used.
 -v, --verbose                              Enables verbose logging.

 Run "webdev help" to see global options.

 ```

 ### `webdev build`